UK 2021 VAT on e-commerce B2C imports

 1.1 Imports not exceeding £135

-Imported goods consignments (i.e. including multiple goods in single package) passing through UK customs border not exceeding £135 will be subject to a new VAT regime.
-This will replace the existing import VAT collection at clearance by customs, or customer import payments to the delivery agent.
+Imported goods consignments (i.e. including multiple goods in single package) passing through UK customs border not exceeding £135 are subject to a new VAT regime.
+This replaces the existing import VAT collection at clearance by customs, or customer import payments to the delivery agent.

 For these transactions, UK and non-UK resident sellers must charge sales VAT though their website checkout.
-Alternatively, if through a ‘facilitating’ (see below) OMP, the OMP will charge the VAT in their name as the deemed supplier.
+Alternatively, if through a ‘facilitating’ (see below) OMP, the OMP should charge the VAT in their name as the deemed supplier.
 The VAT is calculated on the sales price.
 The seller, or OMP, must provide a VAT invoice which should accompany the consignment through customs.
 This may be a simplified invoice.
+If you are importing into the UK, you must be a resident business for certain Customs issues, including the declarations.
+You may require an import customs representative.

 The VAT is then paid through a regular UK VAT return by the seller or deemed supplier OMP.
-The goods will have to be marked, or electronically tagged on the customs declarations, as VAT paid at checkout to avoid double import taxation at the border by customs.
+The goods will have to be marked, plus on in the customs declarations, as VAT paid at checkout to avoid double import taxation at the border by customs.

 The £135 threshold is based on the intrinsic value of the goods, which excludes separate transport, insurance of other import taxes.
 It is also the UK customs exemption threshold.